100 things to do in Manchester

 Go hiking in the Peak District

-If you’re in need of a break from the city, or just fancy a bit of an adventure, head into the Peak District for some of the most stunning landscapes the UK has to offer!
-Don’t worry about needing a car as there are extensive train and bus routes from Manchester into the heart of the National Park, making this an easily accessible option when making your weekend plans.
+If you’re in need of a break from the city, or just fancy a bit of an adventure, head into the Peak District for some of the most stunning landscapes the UK has to offer.
+Don’t worry if you don't have a car as there are extensive train and bus routes from Manchester into the heart of the National Park, making this an easily accessible option when making your weekend plans.
 Go on a hike with friends, or for something a little different, why not try organised gorge walking, rock scrambling or caving experiences?

 Take advantage of new study spaces at MECD

 As the birthplace of a revolution, Manchester is the home of ground-breaking discovery.
 The Manchester Engineering Campus reflects pride in our rich academic and civic heritage, and is a site designed to inspire innovation where you can research, ‘play’, collaborate, create and learn.